LiliyaSemenenko/Chess-Blunders-Analysis/README.md

   Normal: game terminated with checkmate.

-  Rules infraction: game was terminated due to rule-breaking.
+  Rules infraction: the game was terminated due to rule-breaking.

-  Abandoned: game was abandoned.
+  Abandoned: the game was abandoned.

 - **Increment**